sujin-git-hub/React-Questions/README.md

 1. Is State part of DOM tree structure?
      No boteare diffrent.
   	**Dom:**
-  	  The Document Object Model (DOM) is a programming interface for web documents.
+  	  The Document Object Model (DOM) is a programming interface for web documents.<br/>
-  	  It represents the web page.
+  	  It represents the web page.<br/>
-  	  That programs can change the document structure, style, and content.
+  	  That programs can change the document structure, style, and content.<br/>
   	**State:**

 3. How many ways of Styling possible in react